vitorbritto/workflow-guide/README.md

 ![Workflow Guide Logo](logo-wg.jpg "Workflow Guide")

+> This is a work in progress and I will likely add (or replace) more functionality in the future.

 ## Introduction

 Hello there!
 I'm Vitor Britto, a Full Stack Web Developer extremely passionate about my work.
 I discovered the world of code almost two decades ago and kept the same passion from the first day of this discovery.
 I have worked full time as a freelancer for nearly 4 years developing projects for the web, and I direct part of my time to researchs, collaborative projects, development of personal projects and writing some articles for my blog.